newshour/map_center/README.markdown

 In order to excersize the network functionality, the files in `frontent/dist` must be served over a network protocol.
 Run the web server of your choice from that directory.
-The backend component is a Node.js service, which can be run with the following command:
+The backend component is a Node.js service, which can be run from the `backend` directory with the following command:

-    node backend/server.js
+    node server.js